jlan84/spark-rdds-assignment/assignment.md

 You'll need to run all the transformations that you tested on the smaller dataset on the full data set to answer these questions.

-### 3.3: Assemble your pipeline and run it on the full scale dataset

-1\.
-In `spark_intro.py` you'll find a function `transformation_pipeline` you will implement by embedding all the transformations we've done so far, starting from question 3.2.2 (creating a clean rdd) to question 3.2.8 (finding answers to Q1, Q2, Q3, Q4).
-The function should return the 4 result lists to questions Q1, Q2, Q3, Q4 in a tuple.

-Then, run this function from the jupyter notebook or from the main section in `spark_intro.py` to test it on your sub-sample rdd.
-You should obtain the same answers you had previously obtained on a step by step basis.

-2\.
-Now run this pipeline on the full dataset, relax while the processing is done, and enjoy.
-You rock.